ECCC-MSC/open-data/docs/msc-data/nwp_gdps/readme_gdps-datamart_en.md

 # Global Deterministic Prediction System (GDPS) data in GRIB2 format

-The fields in the GRIB2 dataset of the [Global Deterministic Prediction System (GDPS)](readme_gdps_en.md) are available on a latitude-longitude grid corresponding to an effective resolution of about 15 km and 25 km.
+The fields in the GRIB2 dataset of the [Global Deterministic Prediction System (GDPS)](readme_gdps_en.md) are available on a latitude-longitude grid corresponding to an effective resolution of about 15 km.

 ## Data location

 MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
 An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

 The data is available via the HTTPS protocol.
 It is possible to access it with a standard browser.
 In this case, we obtain a list of links giving access to a GRIB2 file.